noahjahn/docker-workshop/docs/nodejs.md

 touch express/docker-compose.yml
 ```

-The `docker-compose.yml` file will have the following contents (derived from all of the flags that were being used in the previous `docker run` command)
+The `docker-compose.yml` file will have the following contents (derived from all the flags that were being used in the previous `docker run` command)

 ```yaml
 services: